Defamation

 The assessment of damages is an issue for the judge, whether or not a jury has been empanelled for the liability section of the trial: Defamation Act, s 22(3).

-Section 35 imposes a cap on damages that can be awarded in “defamation proceedings” ($250,000 as at 1 January 2006, which is revised on 1 July of each year in accordance with the provisions of s 35(3); see the table in Tobin & Sexton at [20,100] for the current maximum figure).
+Section 35 imposes a cap (a hard cap for actions after 1/7/2021) on damages that can be awarded in “defamation proceedings” ($250,000 as at 1 January 2006, which is revised on 1 July of each year in accordance with the provisions of s 35(3); see the table in Tobin & Sexton at [20,100] for the current maximum figure).
 The maximum amount of damages for non-economic loss is only to be awarded in the most serious case: s 35(2).
 The cap applies to an award in particular proceedings, whether or not there are multiple causes of action: Davis v Nationwide News Pty Ltd (2008) 71 NSWLR 606.
 It is unresolved whether the cap applied separately to each plaintiff in proceedings with multiple plaintiffs.

-Damage is presumed once the publication of defamatory matter and serious harm resulting from the publication has been proved.
 The relevant heads include vindication (Tobin & Sexton at [20,020]), injury to feelings and to reputation (Tobin & Sexton at [20,025]), and consolation.
 The principles for compensatory damages are comprehensively reviewed by Tobin & Sexton at [21,001]–[21,180] and by George, ch 31–38.
 The plaintiff may claim special or aggravated compensatory damages, but exemplary damages are not available for publications where the place of publication is within the States and Territories of Australia: Tobin & Sexton at [22,180].

 [5-4095] Aggravated compensatory damages